 This screen shows all the experiments of a given session.
 You can Delete, Edit an existing experiment or Create a new one (see next screen).

+Also should include pdf creator buttons for exporting the list of experiments from a particular session.

 Create / Edit Experiment

 An experiment is defined a number of data collections which in turn consists of a number of measurements of buffers or macromolecule solutions.
-This an experiment needs to hold the information for all required samples, their buffers the macromolecules and in turn the complex the samples belong to.
+An experiment needs to hold the information for all required samples, their buffers the macromolecules and in turn the complex the samples belong to.

-As all these variable are nestled the should be a view to highlight that (such as a tree) and the lists of all individual samples etc. In the experiment
+As all of these variable are nestled there should be a view to highlight that (such as a tree) and the lists of all individual samples etc. In the experiment

 Pressing Add or edit should take the user to the appropriate dialog depending what (list, or part of the tree) is active.